szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 - facilitate work on a shared development server (or cluster, in the case of Pachyderm)

 One major difference is that Pachyderm expects you to use kubernetes.
-You can run it locally with minikube, but really the whole point is to containerize models.
+You can run it locally with minikube, but the whole point is to containerize models.
 DVC has no such expectation.

 Another major difference is that Pachyderm is designed to serve models, both for development and production.
 DVC isn't a model serving service.